qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Symbology
 ---------

-In the same way than for customizing labels, auxiliary fields may be used to stylize symbols too.
-To do this, you just have to click on :guilabel:`Store data in the project` for a specific symbol property.
+Like the method described above for customizing labels, auxiliary fields can also be used to stylize symbols and diagrams.
+To do this, click on
+|dataDefined| :sup:`Data-defined override` and select :guilabel:`Store data in
+the project` for a specific property.
 For example for the :guilabel:`Fill color` field:

 .. figure:: img/auxiliary_storage_symbol.png
    :align: center